SViccari/new_york_adventure_club/test-times.md

 WebMock to stub out requests and stubbing the Adapter (HTTParty) Time to run tests: 0.06325 seconds

-Third Iteration: Stub the Adapter
+Third Iteration: WebMock + Stub our Domain Adapter (ApiMeetupClient) Time to run tests: 0.06764 seconds

 Fourth Iteration: Use a Fake Adapter